adamharrison/write-xl/README.md

-# WRITE-XL
+# write-xl

-Write-XL is a set of plugins that operates overtop of lite-xl.
+write-xl is a set of plugins that operates overtop of lite-xl.
 It's designed to make the text editor more appealing to use for writing and reading fiction, in markdown.

 ## Features